esp-rs/std-training/README.md

 * Some extra bits:
    * [`mqtt-python-client`](./extra/mqtt-python-client) A Python MQTT client, for testing

-Please note, much of this material remains a work in progress!

 ## Development

 Each Rust example crate provided here can be built in the usual fashion.
 See